-75 years ago, the U.S. interned these LIers and thousands more
+77 years ago, the U.S. interned LIers and thousands more

 Yoshikami once choreographed a dance where she depicted how isolated Japanese-Americans can feel, comparing it to the walls of an internment camp.
 "I did a solo once using just a square light and I come in with a kimono, and then I take it off and I fold it, and it is sort of like being enclosed in this square."

-Yoshikami received her master's degree in performance studies at New York University and lived in Japan for nine months with her daughter, Miwa, thanks to a grant she received from the National Endowment for the Arts.
+Yoshikami received her master's degree in performance studies from Tisch School of the Arts at New York University, and lived in Japan for nine months with her daughter, Miwa, thanks to a grant she received from the National Endowment for the Arts.
 She raised Miwa (who is now 41) as a single mother after getting divorced.

 When they returned to Manhattan, Yoshikami decided to disband her company and take on a steadier job at the American Museum of Natural History.
-She was hired as an Asian-American consultant, and within a few years was coordinating artistic and academic programs in several departments.
+She was hired as an Asian-American consultant, and within a few years was coordinating cultural and scientific public programs in several departments.
 "I used to laugh because my desk was becoming a big pile in front of me," she said.
 Yoshikami worked at the museum for 18 years.

 "Nobody really knows about camps, so it needs to be out there more," Yoshikami said.
 "I've been pushing ... contacting people who publish the school books.
 The real history of America is not in the school books."